max-engl/FlutterHitsterClone/README.md

 ## 🎯 How to Play

-1. **First Launch**: Confirm Apple Music subscription when prompted
+1. **First Launch**: Confirm Spotify Premium
 2. **Setup**
-   - Authorize Apple Music when prompted
+   - Connect to Spotify and authorize the app
+   - Choose a playback device from available Spotify devices (the one currently active or transfer to your preferred device)
    - Add players
    - Choose a source:
      - `Artist`: enable “Mehrere Artists?” for multi-select; tap “Fertig” to fetch all songs (with progress)
-     - `Deine Playlists`: pick a library playlist
+     - `Deine Playlists`: pick one of your playlists
      - `Öffentliche Playlists`: search public playlists
    - Tap the selected summary card to preview all selected songs
    - Set the number of rounds